Give the right stuff to the right places

-Refugees sponsored by the federal government or by private citizens are given financial support to buy the basics for themselves.
-As a result, settlement agencies generally do not accept donations of clothing, and sponsorship groups generally arrange donations within their networks.
+Refugees sponsored by the federal government or by private sponsors are given financial support to buy the basics for themselves.
+As a result, settlement agencies generally do not accept donations of clothing and sponsorship groups generally arrange donations within their own networks.

-That's why Refugee 613 does not collect or distribute donated clothing.
-Instead, we encourage you to support the efforts of local agencies already serving refugees and other low-income populations, such as Saint Vincent de Paul, the Salvation Army and Capital Welcomes.
-They each have their own system for accepting your donations and ensuring people on limited incomes – including refugees — can get clothing at little or no cost.
+Refugee 613 also does not collect or distribute donated clothing.
+Instead, we encourage you to support the efforts of local agencies already serving refugees and other low-income populations, such as Matthew House Ottawa, Maison Marie-Louise and other services.
+They each have a system for accepting donations and ensuring people on limited incomes – including refugees — can get clothing at little or no cost.

-We strongly urge you to contact these organizations first, especially if you have a large quantity of donations, as many are currently working at, or near, capacity.
+We strongly urge you to contact these organizations first, especially if you have a large quantity of items to donate, as many are currently working at capacity.

 Will my clothing donations go to Syrian refugees?

-None of these organizations can guarantee donated items will go specifically to a Syrian refugee, only that they will be made available to a refugee or other vulnerable person in our community.
-Many local shelters and charities are reporting a shortage of donated clothing at the moment.
+None of these organizations can guarantee your items will go to any specific refugee group, only that they will be made available to a refugee or other vulnerable person in our community.
+This shouldn’t prevent you from donating — many local shelters and charities experience periodic shortages of clothing donations.
 Your generosity will allow them to help so many who would otherwise do without.